Skip to content

 Retaining walls in Squirrel Hill

-Allegheny Wall Works connects Squirrel Hill homeowners with licensed local contractors for wall repair, replacement, and new installation, starting with a free, no-obligation assessment.
+Allegheny Wall Works connects Squirrel Hill homeowners with licensed local retaining wall contractors for wall repair, replacement, and new installation, starting with a free, no-obligation assessment.
 Below is the local context that actually matters here: the terrain, the permit triggers, and the age of the walls.

 Request a free assessment